steffenfritz/wazuh-gtfobins/README.md

 While there are similar projects like GTFOBins for [Windows](https://lolbas-project.github.io/) and [drivers](https://www.loldrivers.io/), wazuh-gtfobins just implements rules for Linux and Unix.

+## How to use GTFOBins?
+1. You need a running [Wazuh](https://wazuh.com/) instance
+2. Copy the files from the `decoder` directory into the decoder directory of your Wazuh manager, usually `/var/ossec/ruleset/decoders`
+3. Copy the files from the `rules` directory into the rules directory of your Wazuh manager, usually `/var/ossec/ruleset/rules`
+4. Add the contents of the files from the `endpoint` directory into the respective files on the endpoints.
+To prevent that the files are accidentally overwritten they have the suffix .gtfo.

+The `ps` command you add from the ossec.conf.gtfo file can also be added on the manager in a centralized agent.conf file.
+However, there is no copy and paste for that in this repository for now.

 ## How is this project structured?

 It follows a simple structure.